persvr/tunguska/README.md

 [Tunguska](http://en.wikipedia.org/wiki/Tunguska_event) is a comet-based distributed publish/subscribe hub for server side JavaScript (NodeJS, Rhino/RingoJS).
-Tunguska is publish subscribe framework for building applications around a publish-subscribe system with real-time message delivery to browsers.
+Tunguska enables building applications around a pubsub paradigm with real-time message delivery to browsers.
 An introduction to Tunguska can be [found here](http://www.sitepen.com/blog/2010/07/19/real-time-comet-applications-on-node-with-tunguska/).
 Tunguska can be installed as NPM package using: